 For further information visit:

-- Postgraduate Research Studies Handbook 2009 (Intellectual property, authorship and ethics section)
+- Graduate Studies Handbook (Intellectual property and Copyright)

-- The University of Sydney (Intellectual Property) Rule 2002 (as stated in the University Calendar 2003)
+- The University of Sydney (Intellectual Property) Rule 2002 (as amended)

 All research students commence candidature on a period of probation.
 During probation students must demonstrate satisfactory progress, develop a timeline for the completion of their research degree, give a formal presentation of their research proposal, demonstrate satisfactory written English expression and undertake a progress interview.
 After nine months of candidature the supervisor and Postgraduate Coordinator complete a Probation Report.
 The student’s candidature may be confirmed, confirmed with conditions or terminated.
-The final decision will be made by the Combined Board of Postgraduate Studies.
+The final decision will be made by the Dean of the Faculty.

 All academic matters should be referred to your Postgraduate Coordinator.
 These people are designated specifically to support postgraduate students within a Discipline.
 If you are not able to speak with your Postgraduate Coordinator for any reason, you may then contact the Head of your Discipline or School.
 If you are dissatisfied with a response from your Head of Discipline or School, matters can be raised with the Chair of the Board of Postgraduate Studies and in certain circumstances may need to follow the lines of appeal which are detailed below.

 In most cases, administrative problems can either be addressed with the Postgraduate Student Administration Unit.
 The Postgraduate Student Administration Unit staff are more than willing to help and for more serious matters the Postgraduate Manager may be the best person with whom to address your concerns.